xcitech/xcitech.github.io/_posts/2016-12-16-heroku_tutorial.md

 pip install flask gunicorn
 ```

-#### Now we create the simple flask app.
+Now we create the simple flask app.
 The flask app consists of 2 main components: the python app (app.py) and the HTML templates.
 While we can return HTML code from the python file itself, it would be cumbersome to code entire HTML as a string in the python file.
 [Templating](http://jinja.pocoo.org/docs/2.9/) come to the rescue!
 For a more extensive tutorial on using templates in flask, read an excellent tutorial [here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates).

-So now we build the working Flask app to predict our flight delays.
-Create a app.py file and put the following code inside it:
+Create the app.py file and put the following code inside it:

 ```python
 from flask import Flask, request, render_template